-New York Times article where dock workers took control and expropriated money to pay wages.
+News articles about the work stoppage in Cork where dock workers took control and threatened to expropriate money to pay their own wages.

 DAIL EIREANN HALTS CORK HARBOR STRIKE

 Intervenes and quiets a tense situation when workers seized board offices, had hoisted a red flag.

 Men return to jobs after Sinn Fein Labor Ministry has negotiations reopened.

 As a result of the refusal of the Cork Harbor Board to increase the wages of its labourers to a minimum of 70s. a week, a tense situation arose today, which was terminated only be the intervention of the Dail Eireann.

 The Cork Transport Workers' Union decided yesterday that, failing the granting of their demands, they would take possession of the Harbour Board's offices and assume complete control of the port.

 At noon today1 the union men, headed by R. Day, himself a member of the Harbour Board and of the Cork Corporation, entered the offices of the Secretary of the board, Sir James Long.
 Mr Day informed the Secretary that he had come to take charge, and when Sir James refused to submit to the new regime he was "instantly dismissed."
 A similar fate was meted out to the other members of the staff.

 When the strikers took possession of the Harbour Board offices, they hoisted a red flag as a token of Soviet control and the strikers' leaders announced their intention of collecting dues from shipping agents and using them to pay members of the union.